-Ranked in the top 15 pheasant hunting destinations in the US, our area is a paradise found in the sights of sportsmen and outdoors men.
+Ranked in the top 15 pheasant hunting destinations in the US, our area is a paradise found in the sights of sports and outdoor enthusiasts.
 Whether in search of fish, game, or fowl, Montevideo delivers in spades!

 - Up-to-date Fishing & Hunting Reports